divergentdave/curl/tests/FILEFORMAT.md

 - `%HTTP6PORT` - IPv6 port number of the HTTP server
 - `%HTTPPORT` - Port number of the HTTP server
 - `%HTTP2PORT` - Port number of the HTTP/2 server
+- `%HTTP2SPORT` - Port number of the HTTP/2 secure server
 - `%HTTPSPORT` - Port number of the HTTPS server
 - `%HTTPSPROXYPORT` - Port number of the HTTPS-proxy
 - `%HTTPTLS6PORT` - IPv6 port number of the HTTP TLS server